Gigaspaces/docker/xap-enterprise/README.md

 ```
 ## Beyond the Basics

-# Running other CLI commands
+# Running Other CLI Commands

-The XAP Docker image utilizes GigaSpaces' XAP command line interface (CLI).
+As mentioned earlier, the XAP Enterprise Docker image utilizes GigaSpaces' command line interface (CLI).
 Any arguments following the image name are passed to the command line.
-For example, to run the command `xap host list` via docker, simply run:
+For example, to run the command `xap host list` via Docker, simply run:

 ```
 docker run -it gigaspaces/xap-enterprise host list
 ```

-If no arguments are specified after the image, the default command will be run: `host run-agent --auto`
+If no arguments are specified after the image, the default command is run: `host run-agent --auto`

-To learn more about the command line interface, see [CLI documentation](https://docs.gigaspaces.com/xap/12.3/admin/tools-cli.html "CLI documentation"), or use the `--help` option.
+To learn more about the command line interface, refer to the [CLI documentation](https://docs.gigaspaces.com/xap/12.3/admin/tools-cli.html "CLI documentation"), or use the `--help` option.

 # Using a Different Java Version

-This XAP Docker image is based on the official [openjdk](https://hub.docker.com/_/openjdk/) image, and uses Java version 8.
+This XAP Enterprise Docker image is based on the official [openjdk](https://hub.docker.com/_/openjdk/) image, and uses Java version 8.
 To use a different Java version, you have to build a new image using the `JAVA_TAG` build argument.
 For example:
 ```
 docker build --build-arg JAVA_TAG=9 -t gigaspaces/xap-enterprise:openjdk-9 .
 ```